MostAwesomeDude/construct/docs/misc.rst

 Padding
 -------

 Adds additional null bytes (a filler) analog to Padded but without a subcon that follows it.
-This field can usually be anonymous inside a Struct.
+This field is usually anonymous inside a Struct.

 >>> Padding(4).build(None)
 b'\x00\x00\x00\x00'